greghulette/Wireless_Communication_Board-WCB/Readme.md

     zzzz.... : String to send to end device

     Examples
-    :S4:PP100  : This would send the string ":PP100" to WCB3, and out it's Serial 4 port
+    :S4:PP100  : This would send the string ":PP100" out it's local Serial 4 port
-    :S2#SD0    : This would send the string "#SD0" to WCB2, and out it's Serial 2 port
+    :S2#SD0    : This would send the string "#SD0" out it's local Serial 2 port

 ### Chaining Commands:
 You can chain commands together and have the WCB process those commands one after another.
 You can do this by adding a "*" in between different commands in the string.